nicolaheld24/Palisades_LiDAR_R/README.md

 ![CHM change](figures/palisades_fires_chm_change.png)

 Negative values indicate a decrease in vegetation height between the two LiDAR acquisitions, while positive values indicate an increase.

+The CHM change map shows a predominantly negative change in canopy height across the study area.
+Most of the area is shown in orange, representing a decrease in canopy height between approximately 0 and −2.5 m.
+More pronounced decreases are visible along Topanga Canyon Boulevard, extending towards the coast, where orange-red areas indicate canopy height changes between approximately −5 and −2 m.
+These patterns correspond to the areas where taller vegetation was present in the 2023 pre-fire CHM and where substantial reductions in vegetation height are visible in the 2025 post-fire CHM.

 ### 1.3 LiDAR 3D Visualization